Permissionless-Software-Foundation/specifications/ps007-token-data-schema.md

 ```

 ### schema (required)
 The `schema` property indicates the version of this specification that the token data follows.
 This allows software to know how to process the rest of the data.
 For that reason, this field is required.
 Note that it is OK for the mutable data to specify a different version than the immutable data.
-Since mutable data can change over time, it's anticipated that data will be updated over time to reflect changes to this specification.
+Since mutable data can change over time, it's anticipated that both the data and schema version will be updated over time to reflect changes to this specification.

 ### tokenIcon (required)
 Tokens are generally expected to have a visual icon associated with them.
 For that reason, this field is required.
 However, if the issuer does not want to associate an icon with the token, this field can resolve into an empty string (`""`).